 During a mercifully brief bout of spring cleaning, I found a copy of Deanna Raybourn’s A Curious Beginning under my couch.
-Surrounded by broken crayons, a school of goldfish crackers and some truly impressive dust bunnies, the novel’s pretty cover was the best thing I had seen all day.
+Surrounded by broken crayons, a school of goldfish crackers and some truly impressive dust bunnies, the novel’s pretty cover was the best thing I’d seen all day.

 The Veronica Speedwell Series is a (as of now) four book Victorian mystery series about “a natural historian with a specialty in lepidoptery which makes her a butterfly hunter and world traveler who is always up for adventure.”
 She’s also strong-willed, bloody-minded and has a delightful habit of stabbing people with her hatpin.